juanuys/juanuys.github.io/_posts/2020-06-25-game-uis-i-would-like-to-try.md

 # Thoughts as a user interface

 Imagine this (da-da-tish): the [NeuraLink](https://en.wikipedia.org/wiki/Neuralink) BMI has been around for a while now, and you got one last Xmas.
 You missed the chicken (turkey is too dry) roast, because you were still sedated.
 There weren't any side-effects.
 Well, there weren't any *severe* side-effects: now, whenever you stub your toe, you see Keanu Reeves' face.
 Bill & Ted Keanu, not Johnny Mnemonic Keanu, although the latter would have been apt.
-Also, you can't taste goosberries anymore.
+Also, you can't taste gooseberries anymore.
 Which is not a big deal, because they're sour as hell.
 Like I said, not severe.

 You like to play games, and a new Prey is out.
 It's the usual you-don't-see-them-coming, then bang-bang, but then this: <span class="highlight">they can smell your thoughts</span>.
 (DirectBrain was bundled with the latest DirectX and all of a sudden game developers all over the world could put audio and visuals right in your head.
 And if you've read and agreed to the extra privacy policy which no-one ever reads but always agrees to, they now had access to your thoughts.)